cxw620/rust-polyglot/src/macros.md

    proc_macros can distinguish them.

  * Atrributes: `#[macro]` (before some language construct).
-   The macro can filter/alter decorated thing.
+   The macro can filter/alter the decorated thing.

  * `#[derive(macro)]` before a struct, enum, or union.
    The macro does not modify the decorated data structure,